 Notice that Theorem \ref{thm-stab} is an open-loop stabilization result, which is less robust to disturbances compared with closed-loop stabilization for engineering applications and realistic situations.
-Generally speaking, it is hard to derive from a known open-loop stabilization result to some closed-loop stabilization result, since the open-loop control that we choose may be non-local for time while closed-loop feedback (except for some time-delay feedbacks) should only depend on the current state and time.
-However, we observe that in Theorem \ref{thm-stab} the control is chosen from a finite dimensional space which, in particular, is also compactly supported.
-This essential observation makes it possible to get from Theorem \ref{thm-stab} to a closed-loop stabilization theorem directly by means of time periodic feedback laws. \\ For that purpose we need to add some ``observer'', which is posed in order to \textit{observe} the current state, more precisely to determine the value of $\tilde{l}_k$ that appears in Theorem \ref{thm-stab}.
-This is a standard and sometimes necessary trick on dealing with stabilization problems, see for example \cite{coron-1991-adding-integral, 2017-Xiang-SCL, Coron-Xiang-2018}.
+Generally speaking, it is hard to pass from an open-loop stabilization result to a closed-loop stabilization result, since the open-loop control that we choose may be non-local in time while closed-loop feedback (except for some time-delay feedbacks) should only depend on the current state and time.
+However, we observe from Theorem \ref{thm-stab} that the control is chosen from a finite dimensional space which, in particular, is also compactly supported.
+This essential observation makes it possible to derive from Theorem \ref{thm-stab} a closed-loop stabilization theorem by means of time periodic feedback laws. \\ For this purpose we need to add some ``observers'', which are introduced in order to \textit{observe} the current state, more precisely, to determine the value of $\tilde{l}_k$ that appears in Theorem \ref{thm-stab}.
+This is a standard, and in many circumstances a necessary trick for stabilization problems, see for example \cite{coron-1991-adding-integral, Coron-Xiang-2018, 2017-Xiang-SCL}.

 Therefore the state becomes $(u, u_t; l_1, l_2,..., l_{N_{\beta}})\in \mathcal{H}^1\times \mathbb{R}^{N_{\beta}}$, and one needs to stabilize the following new system